Sunset Arch

 Trail Difficulty - MODERATE

-Note: The dirt road BLM 270 (Fourty Mile Ridge Rd) to this location can be impassable when the ground is wet/muddy.
+NOTE: the dirt road from Forty Mile Ridge Road to this location can become impassable when the ground is wet or muddy

 GPS Coordinates & Elevation